World Boxing Council President Mauricio Sulaiman has taken time out to explain just what a WBC Franchise boxer is and what that honor entails.

 Per petition of an eligible boxer and approval by the WBC Board of Governors by a 2/3rd vote, the WBC may award Franchise Boxer’s designation to the winner of a bout then-current Franchise Boxer participates.

 In the aftermath of the unbelievable, recent fight-of-the-year candidate between Juan Francisco Estrada and Roman Gonzalez, the boxing world immediately clamored for their rubber match to take place.
 Having a Mandatory Challenger of the division, who had already stepped aside to allow the Estrada v.
-Gonzalez II bout, the WBC communicated with all parties involved and issued a ruling which satisfied all of them.
+Gonzalez II bout, the WBC communicated with all parties involved and issued a ruling that satisfied them.
 The WBC’s Ruling comprised the creation of a WBC Super Fly Tournament by ordering the following:

 · Designation of Estrada as Franchise Boxer and order Estrada v.
 Gonzalez III.